 A tumour may divide the size of an embryo and inhabit the woman’s body in the same way as an embryo.
 But even a tumour has no genetic code of its own, no heartbeat, no organs of its own, it cannot hear the mother’s voice or feel how she is doing.
 Above all, however, a tumour in most cases threatens the life of the woman, while the growing child in the womb does the opposite.
 Because a child is not only a life for itself, it also gives its parents and family members a new life.

 We all know that nobody aborts just for fun.
 It is not and never will be an easy decision.
 Women abort for various reasons.
 But always because they are looking for a solution for their individual life situation.

 Help changes it, counseling changes it, an open ear changes it.
-An operation lasting several hours that ends the existence of an adolescent child in the womb only creates another problem.
+An operation that ends the existence of an adolescent child in the womb only creates another problem.
 Like any operation, abortion has risks for the mother that can threaten her health or her life.